Hungarian meadow viper: Description

 Adult Hungarian meadow vipers' length does not exceed 50 centimeters.
 Their heads are triangular due to the position of their venom glands at the temples.
 Their back's base color can be either light grey or straw-colored.
 They have a dark zig-zag pattern bordered by lighter lines.
 There are circular patches on the side of their bodies, which are of the same color as the zig-zag on their backs.
 Their tails are short, and in the case of females, it becomes thinner rather abruptly.

 Like meadow vipers in general, they visually resemble the common European adder (Vipera berus), but are shorter.
 No difference can be observed between the male and female vipers' colors.

 They are diurnal animals, meaning they are active during daytime.
 Their diet mostly consists of lizards and insects such as locusts.
 From October to March, they live in underground holes.
 The mating season takes place from late March to early April.
 The males typically fight each other over the females.
 They lay about 4–16 eggs, which hatch in late July.
 The offspring are 100–160 millimeters long at birth, and shed their skins within a few minutes after hatching.
 In their first year, they shed every 4–6 weeks, and later this becomes less frequent.
 Adults shed their skins three times a year.

 Distribution and habitat

 Hungarian meadow vipers typically occur in plains.
 Formerly, they were present in parts of Austria, Hungary, and Romania as well.
 They once dwelt generally across the Great Hungarian Plain, but have since gotten close to extinction.
 Today they can be found living in smaller groups in the Hanság and in the Danube-Tisza Interfluve, specifically the Kiskunság.
 Less than ten populations are known in the Kiskunság, and two in the Hanság.

+Venom

+The Hungarian meadow viper’s venom is relatively weak compared with that of most other European vipers.
+It does not pose a significant risk to healthy adult humans, although bites can cause mild to moderate symptoms, especially if an allergic reaction occurs.
+No human fatalities from Hungarian meadow viper bites have been documented.